MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 ---
 # required metadata

-title: Install and configure the Azure Ifnformation Protection (AIP) unified labeling scanner
+title: Install and configure the Azure Information Protection (AIP) unified labeling scanner
 description: Learn how to install and configure the Azure Information Protection (AIP) unified labeling scanner to discover, classify, and protect files on data stores.
 author: batamig
 ms.author: bagol